 But with so many bewildering options out there, you might be left wondering which model or bundle is the right one for you.
 Allow us to offer some parental guidance.

 Please note that some links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.

 After launching back in 2017, the standard Nintendo Switch remains the flagship Nintendo console right now and is the one which connects to your TV via a special dock.

 The design of Nintendo Switch enables your kids to play on your TV like a regular games console or take the game with you when you leave the house and continue playing on-the-go.
-This means you can take full console games like Super Mario Odyssey, The Legend of Zelda: Breath of the Wild and Mario Kart 8 Deluxe with you in the back of the car, on the bus or anywhere else you take your children.
+This means you can take full console games like Super Mario Odyssey, The Legend of Zelda: Breath of the Wild, Mario Kart 8 Deluxe and Animal Crossing: New Horizons with you in the back of the car, on the bus or anywhere else you take your children.

 The Nintendo Switch doesn't require a TV to function and you can happily play in portable mode forever if you choose.
 However, if you have absolutely no intention of using it on the TV, you might want to consider the portable-only Switch Lite, a smaller, cheaper Switch which isn't able to output to a television.
 Scroll down for more information on the Switch Lite.